-Statement of Environmental Values: Ministry of Economic Development, Employment and Infrastructure
+Statement of Environmental Values: Ministry of Economic Development and Growth

 The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994.
 The founding principles of the EBR are stated in its Preamble: